cpfaff/rbefdata_paper/paper/rbefdata.md

 monocultures (Figs. Xb and Xc), the relative soil recovery was significantly reduced (Fig. Xd).

+??
+This should have been reported elsewhere!
+This paper should be cited here!!

+?? was the general aim of the analysis part of the introduction?
+It should be!!

 Our results demonstrate that species richness of mixtures increases system N retention in young subtropical tree plantations.
 Although relative soil recovery was highest compared with relative leaf and root recovery, soil